getgoud/getgoud-github.io/README.md

 Known for their attention-grabbing image, aggressive music style and their energetic (but **DARK**) and chaotic live shows 🔥

+**Who is Slipknot?**

+Slipknot started in 1995 by vocalist and percussionist Anders Colsefini, guitarists Donnie Steele and Josh "Gnar" Brainard, bassist Paul Gray, drummer Joey Jordison,and percussionist Shawn Crahan.
+Through the years they have gone through numerous changes in their lineup.

 ![alt text](https://i.scdn.co/image/ab6761610000e5ebec01c52d6030a1574070e308)